nvidia-holoscan/holoscan-sdk/docs/flow_tracking.md

 # Data Flow Tracking

 :::{warning}
-Data Flow Tracking is currently not supported between multiple fragments in a [distributed application](./holoscan_create_distributed_app.md).
+Data Flow Tracking is currently only supported between multiple fragments in a [distributed application](./holoscan_create_distributed_app.md) in a single machine.
 :::

 The Holoscan SDK provides the Data Flow Tracking APIs as a mechanism to profile your application and analyze the fine-grained timing properties and data flow between operators in the graph of a fragment.

 Currently, data flow tracking is only supported between the root operators and leaf operators of a graph and in simple cycles in a graph (support for tracking data flow between any pair of operators in a graph is planned for the future).

 - A *root operator* is an operator without any predecessor nodes.
 - A *leaf operator* (also known as a *sink operator*) is an operator without any successor nodes.